CNugteren/midisurf/README.md

 The Atari ST's sound-chip has three channels, and as such Midisurf was implemented to work with at most three Midi tracks.
 If a Midi file has more tracks, the player is asked to select the tracks he or she wants to use for the game.

+Example Midi tracks that work well with the game are provided in the `testmidi` subfolder.

 Limitations
 -------------